avantrec/soco-cli/README.md

 `http://192.168.0.100:8000/macro/lower_floor_volume/30/40/25`

-If a variable argument needs to be included, but should be ignored, then use an underscore `_` as the argument to be ignored.
-E.g. to ignore `%2` when processing a macro, use something like:
+If a macro argument needs to be supplied, but should be ignored during macro processing, then use an underscore `_` as the argument to be ignored.
+E.g. to ignore `%2` when processing a macro, use a URL of the form:

 `http://192.168.0.100:8000/macro/lower_floor_volume/30/_/25`